louisguitton/guitton.co-hugo/content/posts/2019-08-15-docker-nginx-flask-https.md

 ---
 slug: docker-nginx-flask-https
-title: "A containerised HTTPS Flask API"
+title: A containerised HTTPS Flask API
 date: 2019-08-15
 lastmod: 2020-11-09
 summary: In this post, I show my setup for a dockerised HTTPS Flask API.